- What is hyperthyroidism?

 Hyperthyroidism is a condition where the thyroid gland is overactive, or hyperactive, and causes an excess of thyroid hormone in the body.
 The thyroid is a small, butterfly-shaped gland in the lower part of the neck, below the voice box.
 Hormones released by the thyroid regulate the body’s metabolism, affecting functions such as heart rate, digestion and temperature.

 Having too much thyroid hormone, a state which is called thyrotoxicosis, can cause symptoms like difficulty sleeping, nervousness, rapid heartbeat, intolerance to heat and weight loss despite a healthy appetite.
 Hyperthyroidism can affect anyone, of any age, though it seems to be more prevalent among women and older adults.
 It is not a very common condition.
 Hypothyroidism, a condition in which the thyroid is underactive and causes a lack of thyroid hormone, is more common.
-Sometimes, a period of hyperthyroidism can occur as part of thyroiditis, inflammation of the thyroid gland and follow or be followed by hypothyroidism.
+Sometimes, a period of hyperthyroidism can occur as part of thyroiditis, inflammation of the thyroid gland, and follow or be followed by hypothyroidism.
+If you think that you might have a thyroid condition, you can try using the Ada app to find out more about your symptoms.

 Hyperthyroidism may have a number of different causes.
 The most common is Graves' disease, also known as diffuse toxic goiter or Basedow’s disease, an autoimmune disorder in which the immune system mistakenly stimulates the thyroid to produce too much thyroid hormone.
 Other causes of hyperthyroidism include thyroiditis, thyroid nodules and, rarely, certain medications and tumors.